loomnetwork/loom-sdk-documentation/docs/en/deploy-loom-testnet.md

 ## Overview

-Deploying to Loom PlasmaChain is no different from deploying to the Ethereum main net, or to Rinkeby.
+Deploying to Loom Basechain is no different from deploying to the Ethereum main net, or to Rinkeby.
 If you know how to do one, you also know how to do the other.

 We at Loom are using Truffle to build, test, and deploy our smart contracts.
-To make our life easier, we developed something called a provider that lets Truffle deploy to Loom PlasmaChain just like it deploys to Ethereum.
+To make our life easier, we developed something called a provider that lets Truffle deploy to Loom Basechain just like it deploys to Ethereum.

-Without delving too much into details, the provider works like a bridge that makes Web3.js calls compatible with Loom PlasmaChain.
+Without delving too much into details, the provider works like a bridge that makes Web3.js calls compatible with Loom Basechain.

-This document shows how you can use `Truffle` and the [Loom Truffle Provider](https://github.com/loomnetwork/loom-truffle-provider) to build a simple Web UI that interacts with Loom PlasmaChain.
+This document shows how you can use `Truffle` and the [Loom Truffle Provider](https://github.com/loomnetwork/loom-truffle-provider) to build a simple Web UI that interacts with Loom Basechain.

 ## Requirements